 SAGE Publishing provides an honorarium to the Downs Award recipient and, with the iSchool, co-hosts the reception held in honor of the recipient.
-The reception and award ceremony for the 2020 Downs Intellectual Freedom Award will take place in June 2021 at the American Library Association Annual Conference.
+The reception and award ceremony for the 2021 Downs Intellectual Freedom Award will take place in June 2022 at the American Library Association Annual Conference in Chicago.

 Letters of nomination and documentation about the nominee should be sent by March 15, 2022, to Terry Weech, chair of the Nominations Selection Committee, either by email at firstname.lastname@example.org with a copy to email@example.com, or in paper form to:

 Please email any questions to Emily Knox at firstname.lastname@example.org.

 2022—New College of Florida Defenders for their tireless efforts to support academic freedom.